Azathothas/Stars/README.md

 - [cea-sec/usbsas](https://github.com/cea-sec/usbsas) – Tool and framework for securely reading untrusted USB mass storage devices.
 - [chawyehsu/hok](https://github.com/chawyehsu/hok) – CLI reimplementation of Scoop in Rust
 - [chenxiaolong/avbroot](https://github.com/chenxiaolong/avbroot) – Sign (and root) Android A/B OTAs with custom keys while preserving Android Verified Boot
+- [chevdor/tera-cli](https://github.com/chevdor/tera-cli) – A command line utility on top of the tera templating engine.
+Takes json|yaml|toml as input and can merge ENV in.
+You may see it as envsubst on steroid.
 - [chmln/sd](https://github.com/chmln/sd) – Intuitive find & replace CLI (sed alternative)
 - [chrisdickinson/git-rs](https://github.com/chrisdickinson/git-rs) – git, implemented in rust, for fun and education :crab:
 - [cjrh/lifter](https://github.com/cjrh/lifter) – Download and sync new releases of single-file binaries from Github Releases and other sites